SpeedPHP/typespeed-swagger/README.md

 ### Usage

 1. Modify the imports of the following decorators in the original TypeSpeed project and replace them with the path from typespeed-swagger.
-The decorators that need to be replaced are: `@getMapping`、`@postMapping`、`@requestMapping`、`@reqBody`、`@reqQuery`、`@reqForm`.
+The decorators that need to be replaced are: `@getMapping`, `@postMapping`, `@requestMapping`, `@reqBody`, `@reqQuery`, `@reqForm`, `@reqParam`.
 2. The three *Mapping decorators have a second optional parameter.
 If the response object is a Promise, please put the return type in the second parameter.
-3. Please put the `SwaggerMiddleware` into TypeSpeed's middleware list so that it can support Swagger web page access.
+3. Please put the `swaggerMiddleware` into TypeSpeed's middleware list so that it can support Swagger web page access.

 ### Link